 Rudolf Jaenisch uses pluripotent cells (ES and iPS cells) to study the genetic and epigenetic basis of human diseases such as Parkinson’s, Alzheimer’s, autism and cancer.

-Chris A. Kaiser analyzes protein folding and trafficking in cells.
+Before closing his lab, Chris A. Kaiser analyzed protein folding and trafficking in cells.

 Amy E. Keating determines how proteins make specific interactions with one another and designs new, synthetic protein-protein interactions.